 The maximum increase happened between 1980 and beyond.
 So, all those who pursued/are pursuing degrees in this time period, are the sufferers, with millennials comprising most of the victims.

 The youth of this world is mainly made up of millennials and the ‘coming of age’ Generation Z. They are surrounded by technology, and they make costly purchases related to gadgets, fashion, and many other lifestyle accessories.

 Not to forget, tackling education costs is hampered by other expenses, that takes up a chunk of one’s income.

 When you are busy passing away most of your money to expand lifestyle costs, you can’t handle the increasing education costs, if your income is static and is of a fixed amount.

-But, what makes millennials to splurge so much at times?
+But what makes millennials splurge so much at times?
 The world of advertisement, media, social networks, peer pressure, and oftentimes the pampering they receive from their parents.

-So, it is a big time for the millennials to realize that it is important to take hold of their own life, their own finances, and their own dignity.
+So, it is a big-time for millennials to realize that it is important to take hold of their own life, their own finances, and their own dignity.

 A better future definitely awaits for this brilliant generation!

 Many millennials are not aware of debt relief: